 I have been growing up in a world that was strictly divided into an Eastern and a Western part, although I wasn’t really aware of that.
-I was born in Kassel, a city not far from the intra-German border and thus at the crossroads of political world views, but it was just widely accepted that there, beyond that fence, there was another world to which we weren’t invited and that was all there was to it.
+I was born in Kassel, a city not far from the intra-German border and thus at the crossroads of political world views.
+It’s not like the other part of Germany ever played a big role in everyday conversations.
+It was just widely accepted that there, beyond that fence, there was another world to which we weren’t invited and that was all there was to it.

 An environment marked by scarce knowledge and little interest is a fertile breeding ground for prejudice.
 And so, in the minds of many people, everything behind the fence, regardless of whether it was Czechia or Siberia could be summarized under the “Eastern Europe” tab.
 Also, Eastern Europe could be tagged as being cheap, unattractive, having torn streets and broken houses.
 In fact, you’ll still find that idea in many heads today.

-Oh, and one more thing.
-People never smile.
-Which in turn can only mean one thing, that they are unfriendly, those Eastern Europeans.
+Oh, and one more thing everybody knew.
+People there never smile.
+Which in turn could only mean one thing, that they were unfriendly, those Eastern Europeans.

 To take the suspense out of the story, let me tell you up front, that this bias is partly true and partly untrue.
 For many years after Germany reunited, I never ventured farther east than to Berlin, but then I broke that by-now invisible border for me and have since visited Czechia twice, Poland once and Ukraine five times.
 Yes, I am aware that Poland and Czechia technically aren’t Eastern Europe, but rather Central Europe.
 But… see above.
 The old ideas about Europe’s two halves are still existing in many heads and I’ll adopt that distinction here.